-Also, Jerome in his De Viris Illustribus (On Illustrious Men) (392 AD) likewise confirmed that Paul was beheaded at Rome – Saint, Jerome.
-“On Illustrious Men Chapter 5”.
+Jerome in his De Viris Illustribus (On Illustrious Men) (392 AD) likewise confirms that Paul was beheaded at Rome – Saint, Jerome.
+“On Illustrious Men Chapter 5.”

 Adam Clark’s commentary on the death of Paul concludes that “there is great uncertainty on these subjects, so that we cannot positively rely on any account that even the ancients have transmitted to us concerning the death of this apostle…” (Commentary on the Bible by Adam Clarke, commenting on Acts 28:31).

 One fact remains true, Paul lived and died to honor his Master and had fulfilled God’s plan for him; he did not slack or falter, he met every challenge, even his execution, with Christian faith and resoluteness.
-He wrote, “For I am already being poured out as a drink offering, and the time of my departure is at hand.
+Before his death, he wrote, “For I am already being poured out as a drink offering, and the time of my departure is at hand.
 I have fought the good fight, I have finished the race, I have kept the faith.
 Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing” (2 Timothy 4:6-8).
 But during the dark hours of his faithful ministry for the faith the Lord’s promises had given him courage and hope (Colossians 1:5).

 In His service,